 Also, it shows what are the issues and gives you a detailed description of the issues so you can improve them.

-How We Did This Case Study
+How I Did This Case Study

 Our approach to this case study was very simple.
 We wanted to know how optimized the popular websites are and do a bad or good optimization has an impact on website traffic and performance.